languagetool-org/languagetool/trunk/JLanguageTool/README.txt

    -Checking of selected text sometimes throws java.lang.reflect.UndeclaredThrowableException
     at $Proxy17.gotoRange(Unknown Source)
    -usability: pressing Esc too long will close both dialogs, should close only one
+ -general:
+   -for some rules there may be a lot of false alarms, i.e. LanguageTool complains
+    about text which is actually correct

 TODO:
  -Show better exception of "Hide to System Tray" is called but the standalone-libs.zip